2014 President Sheila Alfsen

 Newly elected treasurer Barbara Stroud and Paul Edison-Lahm did the lion’s share of the work in converting GSOC membership data into the new platform.
 They did an outstanding job, and the platform went operational in January 2020.

-Then in January and February of 2020 reports were coming in of a pandemic starting to bloom.
-In February the first Oregon cases were being reported, and at the last minute Sheila decided to pull the plug on the March 8 banquet.
-Shortly thereafter the COVID-19 lockdown began.
+Then in January and February of 2020, reports were coming in of a pandemic starting to bloom.
+In February the first Oregon cases were being reported, and our annual banquet was scheduled for March 8.
+After weeks of struggling with the decision to have the banquet and the risks to members that it would pose, Sheila decided at the last minute to pull the plug on it.
+Shortly thereafter the COVID-19 lockdown officially began.

 The board of directors was very concerned that the lockdown was going to be the end of the society.
 However, reports were coming in about using online meeting software to do presentations.
 And there was the example of Nick Zentner from Central Washington University broadcasting live from his backyard on YouTube.
 Soon the board of directors were meeting on Zoom.
 Sheila thought that she could do a pilot presentation on Zoom and we could monitor the response.
 She did a pilot GSOC meeting on April 18, 2020, titled “Assembling Oregon Geology,” a project she had been putting together for outreach talks, and as this was a success, then she began lining up speakers for online meetings.
 Since no one knew how long the lockdown would last, this would ensure some continuity in the club’s existence until in-person meetings could be resumed.